swiftlang/swift/docs/HowToGuides/GettingStarted.md

   This can take a few minutes due to metaprogrammed sources that depend on LLVM tools that are built from source.
   </p>
-* Create an empty Xcode workspace.
+* Create an empty Xcode workspace and open it.
+* Add `build/Xcode-*/swift-macosx-*/Swift.xcodeproj` to the workspace by selecting the Project navigator and choosing
+  *File > Add Files to "\<workspace name>"*.

+  > **Important**\
-* Add `build/Xcode-*/swift-macosx-*/Swift.xcodeproj` to the workspace.
-If Xcode prompts to autocreate schemes, select *Manually Manage Schemes* and don't create any schemes just yet.
+  > If upon addition Xcode prompts to autocreate schemes, select *Manually
+    Manage Schemes*.

-  This project includes the sources for almost everything in the repository, including the compiler, standard library and runtime.
-If you intend to work on a compiler subcomponent that is written in Swift and has a `Package.swift` file (e.g. `lib/ASTGen`), first choose *Product > Scheme > Manage Schemes...* and select the *Autocreate schemes* checkbox, then add the package directory to the workspace by choosing *File > Add Files to "\<workspace name>"*.
-Xcode will automatically create schemes for package manifest.
+  This Xcode project includes the sources for almost everything in the repository, including the compiler, standard library and runtime.
+  If you intend to work on a compiler subcomponent that is written in Swift and has a `Package.swift` file, e.g. `lib/ASTGen`, first choose *Product > Scheme > Manage Schemes* and select the *Autocreate schemes* checkbox, then add the package directory to the workspace the same way you added the Xcode project.
+  Xcode will automatically create schemes for the package manifest.
 * Create an Xcode project using the _External Build System_ template, and add it to the workspace.
-* Create a target in the new project, using the _External Build System_ template.
+* Create a target in the new Xcode project, using the _External Build System_ template.
 * In the _Info_ pane of the target settings, set
   * _Build Tool_ to the absolute path of the `ninja` executable (the output of